Rapptz/discord.py/docs/guide/interactions/slash_commands.rst

 Syncing is the process of sending this information, which is done by calling the :meth:`.CommandTree.sync` method.

-Typically, this is called on start-up in :meth:`.Client.setup_hook`:
+Typically, this is called on start-up in :meth:`.Client.setup_hook`, after all the commands have been added to the tree:

 .. code-block:: python